Progressive stamping die tooling with a precision sheet metal strip, showing punched slots and formed features on a die set.

 How the die creates compounding gains

 I design progressive dies that pierce, form, and coin in one pass.
-So the press makes finished parts in one stroke.
 Then I add in-die sensors to stop faults before damage.
 Also, I select tool steels that hold sharp edges longer.
 Therefore burrs stay low, and edges stay clean.
 These improvements compound with volume.
 So unit cost trends down as runs grow.

 A short story from my line at Prime